Deputy Headteacher & Class Teacher:

 Your child should access Numbots regularly throughout week.
 This gives them the opportunity to develop their skills within number.

-PE lessons are on a Tuesday and Friday.
+Year 1’s PE lesson is on a Thursday and is led by Mr Seary.
 Children are required to wear their full PE kits to school on these days or they will not be allowed to participate in the lesson.
 If there are reasons why your child cannot take part in these lessons, a written note must detail the reasons why.

-On a Monday, Mrs Greaves will teach the children and Miss Whittle will greet the children on a Thursday morning to take the register and deliver phonics.
+On a Monday, Mrs Greaves will teach the children for the full day.

 English: In our English topic this term, we will be focusing on Traditional Stories reading the text ‘Goldilocks and Just One Bear’.
 At the end of our topic, we will have the opportunity to make our own Traditional Story.